 If you need to exchange currency for Icelandic króna, there are several options available throughout the country:

-• Keflavík International Airport: Currency exchange services are available at the airport upon arrival.
-They don’t offer the best exchange rates, so if you’re not in desperate need of cash, we recommend waiting until you get into town to do your Iceland currency exchange
+- Keflavík International Airport: Currency exchange services are available at the airport upon arrival.
+However, they don’t offer the best rates, so if you’re not in immediate need of cash, we recommend exchanging currency once you get into town.

-• Landsbankinn: One of Iceland’s largest banks, it has branches across the country where you can easily exchange money.
+- Landsbankinn: One of Iceland’s largest banks, it has branches across the country where you can easily exchange your money for currency to use in Iceland.
 Find a Landsbankinn branch.

 Money-Saving Tips

-Iceland is not cheap, but visiting this amazing country doesn’t have to break the bank.
-Here are some ways to save money while still enjoying everything the Land of Fire and Ice has to offer:
+Iceland may be an expensive destination, but visiting this amazing country doesn’t have to break the bank.
+Here are some smart strategies to save money while still enjoying everything the Land of Fire and Ice has to offer:

-• Stay Flexible with Accommodation: If you’re not set on fancy hotels, consider a campervan or guesthouses.
+- Stay Flexible with Accommodation: Consider a campervan or guesthouse if you’re not set on fancy hotels.
 They’re much more affordable and give you a more authentic experience — plus, you’ll be closer to nature.

 Explore Iceland with Rent.is

-With Rent.is, you get an affordable and authentic way to see Iceland without expensive hotel bookings or rigid schedules.
+When traveling in Iceland, it’s important to remember the currency used in Iceland is the Icelandic króna (ISK), so make sure to plan accordingly.
+With Rent.is, you get an affordable and authentic way to see the country without expensive hotel bookings or rigid schedules.
 Pack your sense of adventure and hit the road — book your campervan with Rent.is or explore our Iceland travel guide for more info!

 FAQs